zoharyAnd/react-native-player-sample-test/README.md

-# react-native-template - compatible with old android devices
+# react-native-player - compatible with old android devices

 Compatible with android 5.1.1